boinkkitty/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-TutorSynch detects one or both student indexes are invalid.
+TutorSynch detects one or both student references are invalid.
     * 1a1.
 TutorSynch shows an error message.
     * 1a2.
 TutorSynch terminates the comparison process.

-      Use case ends.

-* 2a.
-Either or both of the student records contain missing progress data (e.g. grades).
-    * 1b1.
-TutorSynch continues to display the side-by-side comparison, but with `N/A` where applicable.

       Use case ends.